Princess Royal Island: History

-Twelve of the 17 crew of U.S. Air Force 44-92075 were found alive here in 1950, during the first lost nuclear/Broken Arrow episode of the Cold War.
-The plane itself flew north after the crew bailed out, crashing on Mount Kologet, east of the Nass River to the northwest of Hazelton.
+Twelve of the seventeen crew of United States Air Force 44-92075 were found alive here in 1950, during the first lost nuclear/Broken Arrow episode of the Cold War.
+The plane itself flew north after the crew bailed out, crashing on Mount Kologet in Swan Lake Kispiox River Provincial Park, east of the Nass River to the northwest of Hazelton.